-Conference coordinators will find biographical information, Titles and Descriptions and/or PowerPoint outlines of Key Talks, and a choice of three high-resolution photos, which can be used for publicity purposes.
+Conference coordinators and planners will find biographical information, proposed titles and descriptions of key talks, and a choice of three high-resolution photos, which can be used for publicity/marketing purposes.

-Please note that the titles, descriptions, and PowerPoint outlines are provided as examples of the presentations offered by Dr. Brooks and can be modified given the particular needs of any group.
+The titles and descriptions are provided as examples of the presentations offered by Dr. Brooks and can be modified given the particular interests or needs of any group.
 The presentations can be tailored in terms of length of time to fit the schedules of the sponsoring group.